M

 Head of Operations | Scaling Tech Organizations with AI, Automation & Data-Driven Execution | Global Ops & Transformation Leader

-3 days ago in Recently I ran a workshop for a client.
+2 weeks ago in Recently I ran a workshop for a client.
 The topic: using MCPs through the CLI, inside producers' daily work.
 No engineers in the room - and yet we ran everything from the command line.

 Most people still think the terminal is engineer-only territory.
 A black screen, cryptic syntax, something you'll break if you breathe wrong.
 It used to be.
 It isn't anymore.